 The hotel offers 10 beautiful rooms that are cosy and supremely comfortable, with en-suite bathrooms and luxury bedding, and some boast a sea view.

-For food and drink, you can choose between Caffe Vergnano, Wilde’s Bar and Restaurant, or the Curry Leaf — all located within the hotel.
-This is one of the most unique hotels in Bray for good reason!
+For food and drink, you can choose between Caffe Vergnano, Wilde’s Bar and Restaurant, or the Curry Leaf.
+Alternatively, the various restaurants in Bray are a short walk away.

 Firefly offers a modern concept, with full self-service from check in to check out.
 The fully automated hotel puts you in charge, with control over the heating, free Wi-Fi, smart TVs, and independence when it comes to your schedule.